jpweber/jpweber.io/content/blog/monitoring-external-etcd-cluster-with-prometheus-operator.md

 ## Endpoints

 Here were are going to list the endpoints for our etcd servers and then attach them to our service we created in the previous step.
 Change the IP addresses to match the IPs of your etcd servers.
+These IPs _must_ exist as SANs in your etcd server certs or else this will not work.
 The way these endpoints are connected to the previously created service is through the `name` property of the metadata.
 This _must_ match the name of the service you created.

 ``` yaml
 apiVersion: v1